Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/request-sub-statuses.md

 * confirms a resolution hasn't worked

 ### Email Actions

 The sub-status will change automatically when an email is...

 * manually applied to a request
 * automatically added to a request via email Routing Rules It's not possible to tailor this behavior beyond the scenarios listed above.

-## On Auto Off-hold Change Sub-Status to...
+## On Auto Off-hold Change Sub-Status to

 When a request is place on hold by a support person an option can be enabled for each On-hold sub-status that prompts the support person to enter a date and time for the request to become active again.
 When a sub-status has been set in the On Auto Off-hold field, the sub-status will automatically change to the the selected sub-status when the request comes off-hold.

 :::tip